cezarpauna/TestRepoCreation/README.md

 ## Getting Started
 To get started with this React app:
-1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation.git`
+1. Clone the repository: `git clone https://github.com/cezarpauna/TestRepoCreation`
-2. Navigate to the folder: `cd TestRepoCreation`
+2. Navigate to the directory: `cd TestRepoCreation`
 3. Install dependencies: `npm install`
-4. Run the app: `npm start`
+4. Start the app: `npm start`

-Enjoy your coffee and happy coding!
+Enjoy your coffee! ☕